siebenberge/zahls-sdk/README.md

 - **Transaction**
 - **Design**

-Unsupported **Payrexx API** functionalities:
+Unsupported **zahls.ch API** functionalities:

-- **Subscription** API is still in experimental state on the Payrexx, hence it will not be supported by this library
+- **Subscription** API is still in experimental state, hence it will not be supported by this library

-Visit the [Payrexx](https://payrexx.com/) for more information.

 ## Disclaimer 🚧

-This library is unofficial and is developed independently from the Payrexx payment provider.
+This library is a fork of the unofficial payrexx-sdk which is developed independently.

 Please note that **QR code** is not fully tested.